When can you claim pain and suffering?

 Is WorkCover ordinary time earnings?
 No, in most cases when it comes to the payment of WorkCover payments, you will not be paid your equivalent ordinary time earnings.
 WorkCover weekly payments are paid to you at the rate of 95% of your pre-injury average weekly...

-WorkCover and 30% impairment rating There are two aspects of a WorkCover claim where being assessed as having a 30% whole person impairment rating is relevant.
-This page will explore both aspects.
+WorkCover and 30% impairment rating – what does it mean?
+There are three aspects of a WorkCover claim where being assessed as having a 30% whole person impairment rating is relevant.
 How would you be assessed as having a 30% impairment?
-When you refer to...
+When you refer to being...

-WorkCover settlement conferences (Vic) When you refer to a WorkCover settlement conference, in most cases what you’re referring to is a conference that occurs in relation to a WorkCover common law claim.
-This page will explore WorkCover settlement conferences in...
+All about WorkCover settlement conferences Summary When you refer to a WorkCover settlement conference, in most cases what you’re referring to is a conference that occurs in relation to a WorkCover common law claim.
+Usually, settlement conferences occur after...

 WorkCover lawyers in Victoria If you’ve suffered an injury at work and if you’ve lodged a WorkCover claim (or perhaps you’re thinking of doing so), you may have considered hiring a lawyer to help you.
 We (Michael and Peter) are both lawyers, but we...

-Working while on WorkCover (Vic) Many people believe that if you have a WorkCover claim, you are not able to work.
+Working while on WorkCover in Victoria Summary Many people seem to believe that if you have a WorkCover claim, you are not able to work.
 And that if you do work while on WorkCover, your claim is finalised.
 This is not correct.
-You are able to work while on WorkCover, whether that be in the...
+You are able to work while on WorkCover,...

-WorkCover and offers of settlement (Vic) There are a number of occasions during a WorkCover claim where WorkCover may offer you a settlement.
+WorkCover and offers of settlement There are a number of occasions during a WorkCover claim where WorkCover may offer you a settlement.
 This article will explore those occasions and will discuss what you need to know in relation to each.
-Medical and like...
+Medical and like expenses...